 A: Very large versions of Extracorporeal Shock Wave Therapy (ESWT) devices are used widely for the treatment of kidney stones.
 These devices deliver a shock wave to the body that breaks apart the kidney stone.
 Much smaller versions of ESWT have been used for orthopedic injuries, scar improvement and even treatment of cellulite on women’s legs.
 The small device has been used by itself for ED and a related disorder called Peyronie’s Disease (click here to read about adult stem cells and ESWT for Peyronie’s Disease).
 The treatment is most similar to a deep massage.

-We give three ESWT treatments about every other day for about a week.
-Following the second treatment we deploy the adult stem cells/SVF as described This combination of adult stem cell/SVF deployment and ESWT treatment is the most advanced protocol for erectile dysfunction.
+We give three ESWT treatments every other day for about a week.
+Following the second treatment, we deploy the adult stem cells/SVF as described This combination of adult stem cell/SVF deployment and ESWT treatment is the most advanced protocol for erectile dysfunction.

 A: Currently the treatment group is not large enough to give a conclusive answer to this question.
 It is important to note that the Food and Drug Administration (FDA) has NOT approved the use of adult stem cells for any disorder.
 This includes the use of stem cells for erectile dysfunction.
 Fortunately, we have enough early experience to talk about trends in therapy.
 Over 78% of patients are seeing a positive response.
 Remember that many of these patients have failed to respond to multiple other forms of treatment.